littleyu0820/Interview_Leetode/README.md

 	return search_word;
 }

-void LookFor_Word(const std::string w, std::map<std::string, unsigned> m, std::map<unsigned, unsigned> l, std::map<unsigned, std::string> sen) //funciton for looking for the word
+inline void LookFor_Word(const std::string w, std::map<std::string, unsigned> m, std::map<unsigned, unsigned> l, std::map<unsigned, std::string> sen) //funciton for looking for the word
 {
 	if (m.find(w) == m.end()) //check if we find the target or not std::cout << "We can not find this word in this chapter." << std::endl;